JavierMoraga1/midterm_project/README.md

 - I've selectioned ___XGBoost___ as the best model and tuned its parameters.
 Given the dispersion of the data and the type of metric, the model has to use logarithms
 - Since the dataset is very large, the model metrics seem to keep improving (very slightly) with a large number of iterations, but the size of the model also increases a lot and its perfomance degrades.
 For the competition I have used my best model without overfitting (4000 iterations) but for a deployment I think a lightweight model with a lot less iterations (e.g. 200) would probably work better
 - Although the Kaggle's competition ended 5 years ago, I have submitted my results for evaluation.
 The RMSLE score (0.38944) is in the 33th percentile
-- ___Future improvement___: I think a good improvement would be to try to classify each trip to separate the main population and the outliers and apply a different model for each case
+- ___Future improvement___: I think a good improvement would be to try to classify each trip ir order to separate the main population and the outliers and apply a different model for each case

 ## Repo description
 ___
 - `notebook.ipynb` -> Notebook for EDA, data cleaning, model testing and other preparatory steps
 - `train.py` -> Script with the entire process to train the model from the initial loading of the dataset to the generation of the `.bin` file
-- `predict.py` -> Creates an application that uses port 9696 and the endpoint `/predict` (`POST` method) to:
+- `predict.py` -> Creates an application that uses port 9696 and the endpoint `/predict` (`POST` method).
+The service:
   - Receive data request in json format
   - Validate and adapt the data to the model
   - Predict and return the result in json format